Nvidia launches GeForce RTX 3050 GPUs for gaming laptops as low as $800

 Top manufacturers are launching more than 140 laptops based on Nvidia’s 30 Series GPUs, including the two new GPUs.
 The RTX series chips feature real-time ray tracing for better shadows and lighting as well as AI-based deep learning super sampling (DLSS), which makes processing more efficient and speeds up frame rates.

-The new RTX laptops are thin and deliver graphis that are twice as fast as previous-generation systems, with 60 frames per second gameplay at 1080p resolutions in popular titles such as Minecraft RTX and Call of Duty: Black Ops Cold War.
+The new RTX laptops are thin and deliver graphics that are twice as fast as previous-generation systems, with 60 frames per second gameplay at 1080p resolutions in popular games such as Minecraft RTX and Call of Duty: Black Ops — Cold War.

 Nvidia found that mainstream games were falling short of 60 frames per second if they weren’t using RTX GPUs, and so the new GPUs will lift games like Call of Duty: Warzone and Outriders above 60 frames per second.

-“We have more GeForce laptops than ever, with over 140 designs from every major (original equipment manufacturer) OEM,” said Vivek Gowri, senior product manager of GeForce laptops, in a press briefing.
+“We have more GeForce laptops than ever, with over 140 designs from every major (original equipment manufacturer) OEM,” said Vivek Gowri, the senior product manager of GeForce laptops, in a press briefing.
 “These are the thinnest and most powerful laptops ever.
 RTX is coming down to $799 with the RTX 3050 Ti and RTX 3050 laptop GPUs, bringing the capabilities of RTX to the mainstream.”

 Lifting games to new levels

-Laptop owners, who typically upgrade after about four years of use, can see big performance gains with the newest GeForce RTX 3050-class laptop GPUs.
+Laptop owners, who typically upgrade after about four years of use, can see big performance gains with the newest GeForce RTX 3050-class laptop GPUs, Nvidia says.
 With Nvidia DLSS, GeForce RTX 3050 Ti laptops are also up to two times faster than previous generation systems.

 GeForce RTX GPUs feature specialized Tensor Cores that power DLSS, which is now available in more than 40 triple-A titles and indie game hits, with recent additions such as Outriders, Call of Duty: Warzone, Call of Duty: Modern Warfare, Naraka: Bladepoint, and Mortal Shell.